 VIGIL MECHANISM / WHISTLE BLOWER POLICY:

-The Company has a vigil mechanism named Fraud and Risk Management Policy to deal withinstance of fraud and mismanagement if any.
+The Company has a vigil Mechanism named Fraud and Risk Management Policy to deal withinstances of fraud and mismanagement if any.

-In staying true to our values of Strength Performance and Passion and in line with ourvision of being one of the most respected companies in India the Company is committed tothe high standards of Corporate Governance and stakeholder responsibility.
+In staying true to our values of Strength Performance and Passion the Company iscommitted to the high standards of Corporate Governance and Stakeholders responsibility.

 PREVENTION OF INSIDER TRADING:

-The Company has adopted a Code of Conduct for Prevention of Insider Trading with a viewto regulate trading in securities by the Directors and designated employees of theCompany.
-The Code requires preclearance for dealing in the Company's shares and prohibitsthe purchase or sale of Company shares by the Directors and the designated employees whilein possession of unpublished price sensitive information in relation to the Company andduring the period when the Trading Window is closed.
+The Company has adopted a Code of Conduct for Prevention of Insider Trading math a viewto regulate trading in securities by the Directors and designated employees of theCompany.
+The Code requires pre-clearance for dealing in the Company's Shares and prohibitsthe purchase or sale of Company Shares by the Directors and the designated employees whilein possession of unpublished price sensitive information in relation to the Company andduring the period when the Trading Window is closed.
 The Board is responsible forimplementation of the Code.